Privacy policy

 Description and purpose

 We use HubSpot (HubSpot, 2nd Floor 30 North Wall Quay, Dublin 1, Ireland) for our online marketing activities.
-With the registration service, we collect contact information and other personal data of our visitors and stored on the servers of our software partner HubSpot.
+With the registration service, we collect contact information and other personal data of our visitors and store it on the servers of our software partner HubSpot.
 We also use HubSpot's live chat service "Messages" (round chat icon at the bottom right of the screen) to send and receive messages on some subpages to improve the user experience on our website.
-Upon consent and use of this feature, the following information is transmitted to HubSpot's servers: - Content of all chat messages sent and received - Contextual information (e.g. the page on which the chat was used) - Optional: User's email address (if provided by the user via the chat feature).
+If you agree to and use this function, the following information will be transferred to HubSpot's servers: - Content of all chat messages sent and received - Context information (e.g. the page on which the chat was used) - Optional: User's email address (if provided by the user via the chat function).

 Legal basis

 The legal basis for the processing of your personal data is Art.
-6 (1) (a) (consent for live chat, newsletter and other success measurements) and (f) GDPR.
-Our legitimate interest in using this service is the optimisation of our customer service and the management of our contact data.
+6 Paragraph 1 Letter a) (consent for the live chat, the newsletter and other performance measurements) and Letter f) GDPR.
+Our legitimate interest in using this service is to optimize our customer service and manage our contact details.

 Recipient